brantwills/Angular-Paging/src/README.md

 <br/>

 ####App.js

-A simple angular application module which consumes the paging directive and introduces a single controller
+A simple angular application module which consumes the paging directive and introduces a single controller.

-The controller is used to explain how a `paging action` could be introduced into the paging directive
+The controller is used to explain how a `paging action` could be introduced into the paging directive.

 ---
 <br/>

 ####Index.html

 A simple HTML implementation of the angular application defined in `app.js`

-This file should exercise both the simple and advanced options of the paging directive
+This file should exercise both the simple and advanced options of the paging directive.

-For simplicity we are using [bootstrap](http://getbootstrap.com/) for styling
+For simplicity we are using [bootstrap](http://getbootstrap.com/) for styling.